DataDog/dd-trace-dotnet/docs/development/DuckTyping.md

 The goal of the library is to have an unify code to access unknown types as fastest and with the minimum allocations as possible.

 > [!NOTE]
-> Please ensure you check the [Best Practices](#best-practices) section for details on how to choose the type of
+> Please ensure you check the [Best Practices](#best-practices) section for details on how to choose the type of proxy.

 ### Example
 Given the following scenario, where we want to access the data from an anonymous class instance in another method, a code example to do that would be: